 - Veterans Group Membership Card (VFW, American Legion, DAV, etc.)

-All of the above require official forms in order to be issued the ID card, with the exception of the Veterans Group Membership cards.
-Some of these organizations do require official proof of service, such as a DD Form 214 or similar form.
+All of the above require official forms to be issued the ID card, except for the Veterans Group Membership cards.
+Some organizations require official proof of service, such as a DD Form 214 or similar form.
 But not all of these groups do.

-Whether or not an agency should accept one of the above forms of ID should be made on a case by case situation.
+Whether or not an agency should accept one of the above forms of ID should be made on a case-by-case situation.
 For example, official VA benefits require a DD Form 214 or equivalent.
 There usually aren’t exceptions to this rule.
 This also applies to many official state or federal veterans benefits.
-But the above methods should be sufficient to prove military service for less formal occasions, such as a military discount, club membership, etc.
+However, the above methods should be sufficient to prove military service for less formal occasions, such as a military discount, club membership, etc.

-Please make sure these forms are maintained under lock and key, encrypting it when stored digitally, or redacting some information not necessary for your specific organizational needs.
+Please ensure these forms are maintained under lock and key, encrypting them when stored digitally or redacting some information not necessary for your specific organizational needs.

 Comments: